udacity/create-your-own-adventure/english/marshmallow.md

 So you pick the [right door](mysterydoor/mysterydoor.md)

-You put your [cowboy hat](cowboy/cowboy.md) back on your head.
+You put your [cowboy hat](cowboy/cowboy.md) back on your head. and then you take it off again. preventing any butterfly effect consequences of having left it on.

 Or... or... or...
 Oh, I forgot!
 You foget something, but you decide to [move on](move-on/move-on.md).